hamidb80/elementary-row-operations/readme.md

 ?
 ```

+the app watches for changes in the `ops.txt` and reruns when new modification detected

 ## Operations
 - `r1 += -3/2r1`: assigns row 1 as `r1 + -(3/2).r2` here `3/2` is rational i.e. $\frac{3}{2}$
 - `r1 *= 3`: scales row 1 by 3